Tea Cups

 This Qing-Gray High Footed Tasting Cup seamlessly blends traditional ceramic craftsmanship with a minimalist modern aesthetic, making it an exceptional piece for both practical use and artistic appreciation in the tea ceremony.

-• Ink Wash Wood-Fired Kiln Altered High-Foot TeacupInk Wash Wood-Fired Kiln Altered High-Foot Teacup Out of Stock
+• Ink Wash Wood-Fired Kiln Altered High-Foot TeacupInk Wash Wood-Fired Kiln Altered High-Foot Teacup

 $8.99